Guide for first-time land buyers

 How do I assess development potential?

-Check current zoning to understand what development is currently permitted.
-Research strategic planning documents from your local council to identify future development intentions.
-Review minimum lot size requirements for subdivision or larger developments.
-Examine precedent developments in the area to understand approval likelihood for your proposed project.
-Confirm local infrastructure capacity to support additional development.
+Check current zoning to understand what development is permitted.
+Review council strategic planning documents for future intentions.
+Examine minimum lot sizes for subdivision.
+Look at precedent developments in the area to understand approval likelihood.
+Confirm infrastructure capacity.
 Identify site constraints including environmental or topographical restrictions.
-Assess market demand for the type of development you're considering.
-Evaluate financial feasibility—ensure development costs are justified by expected returns or final property value.
-Your mortgage broker and local real estate professionals can provide valuable insights into development potential and market opportunities.
+Assess market demand for your proposed development type.
+And evaluate financial feasibility, ensuring costs are justified by expected returns.
+Our property purchase and valuation guide explains how land is assessed.

 What hidden costs should I anticipate?